FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Data Driven Pages

 Some sections are better suited to being driven by data.
 Jekyll makes this easy with lightweight YAML files in the `site/_data` directory.
 You can then iterate and filter the data there in various ways in a .liquid file.

-Examples of that are the customers page and the quotes widget.

 You can also go from asciidoc to liquid syntax.
 Examples of that are the 'related posts' section mentioned above, the themes form/api template docs, and the example apps.
 Note that you can't use liquid syntax in any include files.
 See https://github.com/asciidoctor/jekyll-asciidoc/issues/166 for more details about this issue.